Have Questions?

 201-634-2903

 Spring House has long been dedicated to assisting individuals recovery after a period of substance abuse.
-It has been doing this within Paramus and in the surrounding communities for many years now.
+It has been doing this within Paramus, NJ. and in the surrounding communities for many years now.
 Today, Spring House provides services like contingency management/motivational incentive, cognitive/behavior therapy, dual diagnosis drug rehab, anger management, cognitive/behavior therapy, dialectical behavior therapy - which are all representative of their rehabilitation and treatment philosophies.
 In addition to, Spring House believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it provides several programs, like legal advocacy, seniors or older adults, programs for the hearing impaired, suicide prevention services, social skills development, co-occurring mental and substance abuse disorders - among other services listed in the following sections.

 In the same way, Spring House offers detox centers, short term drug treatment, long term addiction treatment programs, outpatient day treatment, inpatient drug and alcohol rehab centers and others.
 Spring House has aftercare plans that are useful in helping clients after they check out of rehab.
 This drug and alcohol rehab facility also uses treatment methods that can help you create both lasting and permanent stability.